PEPTERGENT Extraction Method

 3. Collect peptidiscs, free from detergent, protein aggregates and excess peptides.

-The "on-gradient" method - for large scale peptidisc preparations
+The "on-gradient" method - for large-scale peptidisc preparations

 2. Load on linear sucrose gradient (e.g 4%-12%).

-3. Ultra-centrifuge overnight in swinging rotor.
+3. Ultra-centrifuge overnight in a swinging rotor.

 4. Collect peptidiscs, free from protein aggregates, detergent and excess peptides.